Hammerstein Ballroom

 The Hammerstein Ballroom is a 35,000 sqft ballroom located within the Manhattan Center at 311 West 34th Street in Midtown Manhattan, New York City.
-The capacity of the ballroom is dependent on the configuration of the room; it seats 2,500 people for theatrical productions and musical performances, and several thousand for events held within a central ring.
+The capacity of the ballroom is dependent on the configuration of the room; it seats 2,000 people for theatrical productions and musical performances, and several thousand for events held within a central ring.
 The floor of the ballroom is flat.
 The two main balconies – which are unusually close to the ground and gently sloped – seat a total of 1,200.
 The third balcony has been stripped of seats and is not used.

 History

 The Manhattan Center was constructed in 1906 by Oscar Hammerstein I as the Manhattan Opera House, the home for his Manhattan Opera Company, an alternative to the popular yet comparatively expensive Metropolitan Opera.
 In 1910, the Metropolitan Opera paid Hammerstein $1.2 million to stop operating the Manhattan Opera House as an opera venue for ten years.
 This led to the elaborately decorated theater being used for a variety of events, including vaudeville.

-The ownership of the center changed hands multiple times over the next few decades, with the theater being converted into a large ballroom and being used as a Freemason's temple in the 1930s and a trade union headquarters in the 1940s before falling into disuse in the 1970s, before being bought by Sun Myung Moon's Unification Church, the ballroom's current owner.
+The ownership of the center changed hands multiple times over the next few decades, with the theater being converted into a large ballroom and being used as a temple for the Scottish Rite branch of Freemasonry in the 1930s and a trade union headquarters in the 1940s before falling into disuse in the 1970s.
+It was bought by Sun Myung Moon's Unification Church, the ballroom's current owner.
 The building was renamed Manhattan Center Studios in 1986, and in 1997 the former theater was renamed the Hammerstein Ballroom and underwent extensive renovation, with the hand painted ceiling being completely restored.